‘Seek and you will find

 All destiny a purpose

-I cannot copyright my soul.
-Nor can I claim exclusivity for its questions.
+I cannot claim copyright for my soul.
+For a start, I cannot even say whether the soul is my creation or whether the being I know as ‘me’ belongs, instead, to it…or perhaps we are both part of some greater entity.
+Nor can I claim exclusivity for the question that arise from the core of being.
 In an era when pretty much everything is subject to copyright and property laws, the soul is the one thing that seems beyond the grasp of legislation.
 Spiritual systems, inspirational writings and the words held sacred by various religions may hold inalienable legal or moral rights to be given due credit, but the ideas from which those words arose are as much part of human life as the air we breathe.